-COPD has been traditionally considered a self-inflicted disease caused by tobacco smoking and characterised by an accelerated age-related decline (AD) of the forced expiratory volume in 1 s (FEV1) [1].
+Chronic obstructive pulmonary disease (COPD) has been traditionally considered a self-inflicted disease caused by tobacco smoking and characterized by an accelerated age-related decline (AD) of the forced expiratory volume in the 1st second (FEV1) [1].
 Research over the past few years, however, has shown that only about half of adult COPD patients have followed this AD trajectory, whereas the other half never achieved normal peak lung function in early adulthood and develop COPD following a normal rate of FEV1 decline (ND) [2-4].
 Importantly, these latter patients suffer a higher prevalence and an earlier incidence of cardio-metabolic comorbidities and premature death [5], so identifying what trajectory a given COPD patient has followed when seen in the clinic for the first time in their fifties or sixties may have implications for prognosis and management [6, 7].
 In real life, however, spirometry is rarely measured in childhood, adolescence or early adulthood [4], so circulating biomarkers associated with different life-long lung function trajectories leading to COPD may be potentially useful for the appropriate stratification of adult COPD patients.

-The Tasmanian Longitudinal Health Study (TAHS) is a general population study that began in 1968 when 8583 Tasmanian children born in 1961 (7 years of age) were enrolled [8, 9].
+The Tasmanian Longitudinal Health Study (TAHS) is a general population study that began in 1968 when 8,583 Tasmanian children born in 1961 (7 years of age) were enrolled [8, 9].
 Spirometry (and clinical assessment) were repeated at 13, 18, 45, 50 and 53 years [8, 9].
-Previous analysis of the TAHS cohort have identified six distinct FEV_1 trajectories from age 7 to 53 years (figure 1) [3].
-The prevalence of COPD at age 53 years increased exponentially between them (figure 1).
+Previous analysis of the TAHS cohort have identified six distinct FEV1 trajectories from age 7 to 53 years (Figure 1) [3].
+The prevalence of COPD at age 53 years increased exponentially between them (Figure 1).
 Accordingly, TAHS offers a unique opportunity to explore the hypothesis that some circulating biomarkers may be differentially associated with the AD and ND trajectories leading to adult COPD.
-To test this hypothesis, we contrasted the serum levels of a panel of biomarkers determined in adulthood (45 and 53 years), including club cell secretory protein (CC16), C-reactive protein (CRP), interleukin (IL)-4, IL-5, IL-6, IL-10 and tumour necrosis factor (TNF)- α , in individuals with COPD at age 53 years who had followed a life-long AD versus ND trajectory in TAHS.
+To test this hypothesis, we contrasted the serum levels of a panel of biomarkers determined in adulthood (45 and 53 years), including club cell secretory protein (CC16), C-reactive protein [CRP], interleukin [IL]4, IL5, IL6, IL10 and tumour necrosis factor [TNF]α, in individuals with COPD at age 53 years who had followed a life-long AD vs. ND trajectory in TAHS.